-The Board will be apprised, in any case, of any economic or commercial relationships that may arise between the oreover, the regulation on procedures for related party transactions in force at the Company requires all beneficiaries thereof (directors and senior executives) to be aware of, and comply with, the regulated procedure, and take the appropriate measures to ensure compliance by OHLA and the Group that they are reported and that the appropriate control measures are implemented.
-The Board of Directors has approved the different levels of authorisation within the Group to address these situations based on the severity of the risks.
+The Board will be apprised, in any case, of any economic or commercial relationships that may arise between the director and the Company.

+Moreover, the regulation on procedures for related party transactions in force at the Company requires all beneficiaries thereof (directors and senior executives) to be aware of, and comply with, the regulated procedure, and take the appropriate measures to ensure compliance by OHLA and the Group.